Ife41/finlite-idor-detection/README.md

 ## CI/CD pipeline

-The included GitHub Actions workflow (`.github/workflows/security-scan.yml`) runs both rules automatically on every push and pull request.
-If either pattern shows up, the build fails, so the change can't be merged or deployed until it's fixed.
+The included GitHub Actions workflow (`.github/workflows/security-scan.yml`) runs the Semgrep rules and a dependency vulnerability scan automatically on every push and pull request.
+If either an IDOR pattern or a known-vulnerable dependency shows up, the build fails, so the change can't be merged or deployed until it's fixed.

 ```yaml
 name: IDOR Security Scan
 on: [push, pull_request]
 jobs:
   semgrep:
     runs-on: ubuntu-latest